-It has been frustrating that current restrictions have meant that we could not have the public meetings that were planned and needed to resort to sending out documents and questionnaires.
-However, we are hoping to hold the legally required Annual Parish Meeting in the Village Hall during May when we will be available for general NDP discussion.
-(Awaiting Government Court ruling on Parish Meetings) Please be assured that the Steering Group and Parish Council are absolutely committed to engaging with and listening to as many residents and stakeholders as possible.
+It has been frustrating that current restrictions have meant that we could not have the public meetings that were planned.
+However, in case Covid-19 restrictions are not lifted in time, we are currently looking at how we can hold a public Zoom meeting.
+Please be assured that the Steering Group and Parish Council are absolutely committed to engaging with and listening to as many residents and stakeholders as possible.
 We will continue to work hard to give everyone the opportunity to be involved at all stages.

-A Summary and the full emerging Draft Plan is on the NDP website www.stokelacy.co.uk together with the full reports of the Issues and Options Consultation, AECOM Site Options and Assessment Report, Herefordshire Landscape Character Assessment and other background evidence.
+A Summary and the full emerging Draft Plan is on the NDP website (www.stokelacy.co.uk) together with the full reports of the Issues and Options Consultation, AECOM Site Options and Assessment Report, Herefordshire Landscape Character Assessment and other background evidence.